PilarPu/programa/README.md

 ## How to use

 We can't really screw anything up.
-There is only one function so far:
+There is only one function and one class so far:

 ```python
 say_hi("Bitz")